kev5/OpenCV-EC601/README.md

 **1. How does a program read the cvMat object, in particular, what is the order of the pixel structure?**

-The pixel values of a cvMat file can be accessed using _cvMatName.at(x,y)_ where we can access a pixel in the matrix structure where (x,y) is the position and (0,0) position is at the top left corner of the matrix.
+The pixel values of a cvMat file can be accessed using _cvMatName.at(x,y)_ where we can access a pixel in the matrix structure where (x,y) is the position of the pixel and (0,0) position is at the top left corner of the matrix.

 ## Exercise 2